The Many Sides of Voice Actor Radio

 The Many Sides of Voice Actor Radio (声優ラジオのウラオモテ, Seiyū Rajio no Ura Omote) is a Japanese light novel series written by Kō Nigatsu and illustrated by Saba Mizore.
 It began publication in February 2020 under ASCII Media Works' Dengeki Bunko imprint.
-As of July 2025, thirteen volumes have been released.
-A manga adaptation illustrated by Umemi Makimoto has been serialized in ASCII Media Works' seinen manga magazine Dengeki Maoh since March 2020, with its chapters collected into five tankōbon volumes as of May 2025.
+As of June 2026, fifteen volumes have been released.
+A manga adaptation illustrated by Umemi Makimoto was serialized in ASCII Media Works' seinen manga magazine Dengeki Maoh from March 2020 to April 2025, and in Kadokawa's KadoComi website from May 2025 to January 2026; its chapters were collected into six tankōbon volumes.
 An anime television series adaptation produced by Connect aired from April to June 2024.

 Plot

 Yumiko Sato is a gyaru high school student who secretly works as a voice actress under the stage name Yasumi Utatane.
 One day, she has a hostile encounter with a quiet and reserved classmate named Chika Watanabe.
 When she lands a role to co-host a radio program, Yumiko discovers her partner is none other than Chika, who also secretly works as a voice actress under the stage name Yuhi Yugure.
 While they are friendly on the program, off air, they constantly bicker with each other.
 The story follows their tumultuous relationship.